4ian/GDevelop.js/Readme.md

 The demo generate a json file that can be opened with [GDevelop] or [GDevApp]!

+### Memory profiler

+You can also build a version with the Emscripten memory profiler (added at the bottom of the web page):

+    grunt build:with-profiler

 ### About the internal steps of compilation

 The grunt *build* task: